atn362/Profile_Generator/images/README.md

 * [Questions](#questions)

 # Installation
-What is needed to install this application? npm jest and inquirer were both used as well as the node modules, package and package-lock files both rendered after the inital npm install and init ran.
+What is needed to install this application? npm jest and inquirer were both used as well as the node modules, package and package-lock files both rendered after the initial npm install and init ran.

 # Usage
 In order to use this app, run the app in the: This application was utilized in my bash terminal which prompted the questions.
 Once data was collected, it was written to an html file stylized with bootstrap.